In this step, we set up the initial app.

 To set up your project for this tutorial, download the files at Worklist App - Step 1.

-to start the web server and to open a new browser window hosting test/mockServer.html
+.zip file at the desired location on your local machine.npm install.npm start to start the web server and to open a new browser window hosting test/mockServer.html.Note:

 The texts in the

-file are automatically generated based on the template Customizing (OData entity set, entities, properties, and texts).
+i18n.propertiesfile are automatically generated based on the template Customizing (OData entity set, entities, properties, and texts).
 The result can be incorrect texts like “Enter an <Products> name or a part of it.”
-You should therefore revise the generated texts in thei18n.properties
+You should therefore revise the generated texts in thei18n.propertiesfile.

 Folder structure of the initial project